 This specialization prepares teachers to take certification exams.
-The Academic Language Therapist Association (ALTA) is the official certifying agency.

-The Learning Therapy specialization is designed for individuals interested in working with children or adults who have dyslexia or related language learning disorders.
+The Learning Therapy courses are designed for individuals interested in working with children or adults who have dyslexia or related language learning disorders.
 Participants receive thorough instruction in guided discovery, multisensory teaching techniques, lesson planning, and documentation of student progress.
 The curriculum is comprised of multisensory, sequential, and integrated language arts that incorporates alphabet and dictionary skills training, reading, decoding and comprehension, spelling, cursive handwriting, and written composition.

 The Learning Therapy specialization is open to persons holding a Bachelor's or higher professional degree from an accredited university or college.
 Although these graduate students primarily come from elementary and secondary education, nursing, psychology, speech-language pathology, diagnostics, and counseling, a wide variety of other educational and professional fields may be appropriate backgrounds for the profession.
 Applicants must submit a formal application, official academic transcript, statement of goals, recommendations, application fee, and a written summary of work experience.
 The statement of goals and work experience must reflect a keen interest in learning, a sincere desire to work with individuals with written-language disorders, empathy for others, and high standards of professional practice and conduct.

 SMU Learning Therapy